Kappa Delta Awards/OREF Clinical Research Awards

 - Disclosure statements of funding and any potential conflicts of interest.

 - Separate CVs for each author should be included.
-The NIH short CV Form (a four-page format), including a relevant bibliography should be used.
+The NIH short CV Form (NEW - 5 page limit - download biosketch template), including a relevant bibliography should be used.
 Authors must be limited to those who have made a significant scientific contribution to the manuscript.
-A template and sample are available at
+Instructions and sample are available at http://grants.nih.gov/grants/funding/424/SF424R-R_biosketchsample_VerC.docx.

 Award recipients (only the principal investigator) will be contacted personally if they are selected.
 An official award notification letter, copied to all authors, will follow.
 Individuals who have not been selected will also receive written confirmation of the final decisions.